CumulusNetworks/docs/content/cumulus-linux-42/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/_index.md

 After the service starts, you can use SNMP to manage various components on the switch.

-### Set up the Custom Cumulus Networks MIBs
+### Set up the Custom MIBs

-No changes are required in the `/etc/snmp/snmpd.conf` file on the switch to support the custom Cumulus Networks MIBs.
+No changes are required in the `/etc/snmp/snmpd.conf` file on the switch to support custom MIBs.
 The following lines are already included by default and provide support for both the Cumulus Counters and the Cumulus Resource Query MIBs.

 ```
 sysObjectID 1.3.6.1.4.1.40310